 Lower Risk Of Heart Disease

-The compounds in dark chocolate reduce LDL (low density lipoprotein - otherwise known as “bad cholesterol”) and support cardiovascular health by lowering the risk of heart attack, stroke and heart failure.
+The compounds in dark chocolate reduce LDL (low density lipoprotein – otherwise known as “bad cholesterol”).
+They also support cardiovascular health by lowering the risk of heart attack, stroke and heart failure.

 Researchers have found that chocolate increases blood flow to the brain.

 Studies have revealed that people who ate about 3 ounces of dark chocolate a day for 15 days lowered their insulin resistance significantly.